digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-09-22-report-australias-compliance-with-the-international-covenant-on-civil-and-political-rights.md

 ---
-title: 'Report: Australia's Compliance with the International Covenant on Civil and Political Rights'
+title: "Report: Australia's Compliance with the International Covenant on Civil and Political Rights"
 author: Digital Rights Watch
 date: 2017-09-22T11:19:26+00:00
 excerpt: This report to the United Nations Human Rights Committee examines Australia's compliance with the International Covenant on Civil and Political Rights.